-- 1) That the update be received. - 2) That the Portfolio Holder for Children, Education and Young People drafts a letter with Officers to ask for a review to allow North East Lincolnshire Council to intervene in Elective Home Education scenarios.
+- 1) That the update be received. - 2) That the Portfolio Holder for Children, Education and Young People draft a letter with Officers to be sent to the government ask for a review to allow of local authority powers to intervene in Elective Home Education scenarios.

-SPCLL.37 YOUTH VOICE AND INFLUENCE UPDATE
+SPCLL.36 YOUTH VOICE AND INFLUENCE UPDATE

-The panel received an update on 'Your voice, your vote' annual consultation and what has happened in the last year for the Youth Voice and Influence Group.
-The top two issues voted for by young people this year are Mental Health and Knife/violent crime
+The panel received a briefing note providing an update on the 'Your voice, your vote' annual consultation and what had happened in the last year for the Youth Voice and Influence Group.
+It was noted that the top two issues voted for by young people this year were Mental Health and knife/violent crime

-Members found the update very interesting; Members were fascinated by the mention of life skills which was the third highest priority.
+Members found the update very interesting and were fascinated by the mention of life skills, which was the third highest priority.
 They believed these were well needed to prepare young people for the future.
-Ms Curtin explained that in terms of life skills they had campaigned thoroughly over previous years for curriculum for life skills and make sure young people were prepared for adulthood.
+Ms Curtin explained that in terms of life skills they had campaigned thoroughly over previous years for curriculum for life skills to make sure young people were prepared for adulthood.
 She stated that there was a need to make sure schools were taking part and arrangements were being put in place in the community to make sure these skills were available to young people.
 The Chair asked how they were able to fund such initiatives.
-Ms Wilson explained that they receive funding from the Children and Safeguarding partnership for Young Inspectors programme.
-Ms Curtin added that do look at how things can be done in partnership with others and how they can be done creatively.
-A range of things around mental health have been done by funding from Future in Minds campaign and an element of this money was for young people to use for future campaigns.
-The Chair stated that if he could find any space in his ward funding budget, they would like to explore whether this could be done.
-Members asked if a generic email could be sent out to all ward councillors to see whether other wards would want to join on donating to this cause.
+Ms Wilson explained that they receive funding from the Children and Safeguarding partnership for the Young Inspectors programme.
+Ms Curtin added that they did look at how things could be done in partnership with others and how they could be done creatively.
+A range of actions around mental health had been taken through funding from the Future in Minds campaign and an element of this money was for young people to use for future campaigns.
+The Chair stated that if he could find any space in his ward funding budget, he would like to explore whether this could be utilised to support this work.
+Members asked if a generic email could be sent out to all ward councillors to see whether other wards would want to join in donating to this cause.

-The Chair recommended that with the support of the Children and Lifelong Learning Scrutiny Panel the Voice and Influence Co-ordinator email all Ward Councillors throughout North East Lincolnshire to see whether they would like to donate any spare ward funding to the Youth Voice and Influence Group to help them to carry on implementing their campaigns.
+The Chair recommended that, with the support of the Children and Lifelong Learning Scrutiny Panel, the Voice and Influence Co-ordinator email all Ward Councillors to see whether they would like to donate any spare ward funding to the Youth Voice and Influence Group to help them to carry on implementing their campaigns.
 All members supported this recommendation.